frebib/year-4-notes/ssm/notes.md

 - A list of people that may attack you, looking at capability and motives
 - Nation states have capability but for most people, limited intent
 - Random fired dude likely has lots of intent, limited capability

+### Threat Actors (according to HMG #1) (12/10/2017)

+#### Bystander (BY)
+Someone who is authorised for physical access to a facility but have no authorisation to access information/data systems e.g. cleaners, guests

+#### Person Within Range (PWR)
+Someone who can retrieve information from systems with wireless sniffing equipment

+#### Normal User (NU)
+A person that has legitimate registered access to systems, applications and services.
+- Data can be stolen and leaked
+- Data can be deleted and modified

+#### Physical Intruder (PI)
+Someone who gains unauthorised access by breaking in
+- By gaining access they have already broken the law so are more likely to cause damage or being more brutal and leaving traces

+#### Privileged User (PU)
+Similar to a 'Normal User' but have escalated access to data such as confidential or secret information. e.g. System Administrators

+#### Service Provider (SP)
+A provider of the following systems, for example:
+- Communications
+- Shared databases
+- Internet access
+- Web hosting
+- Resource sharing
+- Archive services
+- Intrusion detection
+- Antivirus scanning software

+#### Service Consumer (SC)